uo-ec607/lectures/08-regression/08-regression.md

 <!--/html_preserve-->

-## Further reading
+## Further resources

-- Ed Rubin has outstanding notes for a [PhD-level econometrics course](http://edrub.in/ARE212/notes.html) on his website.
-I believe that he is turning these notes into a book with some coauthors, so stay tuned for that too.
+- [Ed Rubin](https://twitter.com/edrubin) has outstanding [teaching notes](http://edrub.in/teaching.html) for econometrics with R on his website.
+This includes both [undergrad-](https://github.com/edrubin/EC421W19) and [graduate-](http://edrub.in/ARE212/notes.html)level courses.
+I believe that he is turning these notes into a book with some coauthors, so stay tuned.